-Non-Surgical Rhinoplasty is a relatively simple cosmetic procedure used to refine and smooth the nose.
+A Non-Surgical Rhinoplasty or nose job is a relatively simple cosmetic procedure used to refine and smooth the nose.
 This office based procedure is usually performed on the radix, dorsum and tip of the nose to provide an improved profile, though the treatment is individualized to meet the goals of the patient.
 Most patients desiring a straightforward change to their nose are able to achieve their desired results with just one simple procedure.

-Non-surgical rhinoplasty can be achieved through several different techniques, with the most common being an injectable gel such as a hyaluronic acid filler (Juvederm® or Restylane®), which can last for up to one year.
+Non-surgical nose jobs can be achieved through several different techniques, with the most common being an injectable gel such as a hyaluronic acid filler (Juvederm® or Restylane®), which can last for up to one year.
 The best procedure for you depends on your goals of the non-surgical rhinoplasty procedure and any previous treatments.
 Dr. Trussler will discuss your rhinoplasty goals to help you decide which treatment option is best for you to achieve the natural nasal shape you desire.

 What Are My Options?

 The most common non-surgical rhinoplasty options involve an injection of a facial filler to add definition and fill depressions of the nose.
 Your own body’s fat, or synthetic or biologic implants may be used as well.
 Some of the options commonly used by Dr. Trussler for non-surgical rhinopalsty include:

 - Hyaluronic Acid filler injections (Dr. Trussler prefers the use of Juvederm®)

 - Fat injections using the patient’s own fat from another area of the body

 Each of these different types of non-surgical rhinoplasty offer patients benefits over other techniques, though biologic type augmentation techniques are preferred.
 You can discuss these options further with Dr. Trussler in order to determine which procedure is best for you.